-On January 22, 2020, the Former Manager announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance of all the shares in NECC, which holds all the mining assets of Cline, for a purchase price of CAD\$55.0 million to be comprised of a mix of cash, shares of Allegiance and deferred cash payments that will be subject to certain conditions.
+On January 22, 2020, Marret Asset Management Inc. (the "Former Manager") announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance Coal Limited ("Allegiance") of all the shares in New Elk Coal Company, LLC ("NECC"), which holds all the mining assets of Cline, for a purchase price of C\$55.0 million to be comprised of a mix of cash, shares of Allegiance and deferred cash payments that will be subject to certain conditions.

-On January 31, 2020, MLC I entered into an amendment to the MLC I Loan Facility pursuant to which, among other things, the maturity date was extended from February 21, 2020 to February 19, 2021.
+On January 31, 2020, MLC I entered into an amendment to the facility and security agreement dated February 22, 2019 ("MLC I Loan Facility") of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time are parties thereto, pursuant to which, among other things, the maturity date was extended from February 21, 2020 to February 19, 2021.

-On March 25, 2020, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share payable to shareholders of record as of April 14, 2020.
+On March 25, 2020, the Corporation announced the declaration of a cash dividend in the amount of C\$0.02 per common share payable to shareholders of record as of April 14, 2020.
 The dividend was designated as an eligible dividend for the purpose of the Income Tax Act (Canada) and any similar provincial or territorial legislation.

-On May 11, 2020, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share payable to shareholders of record as of May 21, 2020.
+On May 11, 2020, the Corporation announced the declaration of a cash dividend in the amount of C\$0.02 per common share payable to shareholders of record as of May 21, 2020.
 The dividend was designated as an eligible dividend for the purpose of the Income Tax Act (Canada) and any similar provincial or territorial legislation.